viky-ai/website/guides/getting-started/index.md

 ### Road names entities list

-There are too many road names to import everyone of them in viky.ai.
+There are too many road names to import all of them in viky.ai.
 Instead we will try to make the system understand unknown road names.

 First create a new private entities list **road_names**.